watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

     }
 	#endif
   ```
-      The above code will capture the vision from the camera.
-Using OpenCV the buffer will be filled as a JPEG, as long as it hasn't been paused.

 4. For the **SendingData()** function, copy the code directly below **//Code for SendingData()**.
 Now paste this inside the function body **{}** of **SendingData()** in `WorkshopSixSensor.cpp`.
 The code which you need is displayed below for completeness; however, it is **not** recommended for you to copy it from here due to formatting issues.